 Reserves are formed by distributing profit of the current and previous year by a decision of General Shareholders' Meeting, according to the legislation and legal acts of the Republic of Lithuania as well as the articles of association of the Company.
 Legal reserves are compulsory reserves formed of the profit for distribution.
 The Company shall transfer to the compulsory reserve 5% of the profit for distribution until the reserve makes up 10% of the Company's authorised capital.
-The compulsory reserve, exceeding 10% of the authorised capital, can be redistributed when distributing profit of the following financial year.
+The compulsory reserve may be used only to cover losses of the Company.
+Part of the compulsory reserve, exceeding 10% of the authorised capital, can be redistributed when distributing profit of the following financial year.

-As at the end of 2017, the Company had fully formed its compulsory reserve.
+As at the end of 2018, the Company had fully formed its compulsory reserve.